 Verbal communication is the best way to know what is going on in your partner's head.
 A clear "yes" ensures that your partner is engaged and eager.
-Body language can also be a helpful indicator, but it is important to not relay solely on non-verbal cues.
+Body language can also be a helpful indicator, but it is important to not rely solely on non-verbal cues.
 It may feel awkward at first, but once you get the hang of it, asking for consent can feel pretty damn sexy.

 Questions to Try

 When sexual intimacy begins, you want to make sure that you and your partner are on the same page.
 Clear communication helps establish boundaries that make you and your partner feel supported and safe.

 Do you feel sober enough, or do you want to wait until the morning?

 Can we just cuddle?

 Safe SeX Practices